 Compare this to what he said 12 years later.
 When the tide turned in favour of Britain after the battle of El Alamein, Churchill began thinking more of what a new Europe would like after the defeat of the Third Reich.
 He wrote to his foreign secretary, Anthony Eden, on 21 October 1942:

 “Hard as it is to say now.
 I look forward to a United States of Europe, in which the barriers between the nations will be greatly minimised and unrestricted travel will be possible.”

 Churchill was, if nothing else, a pragmatist.
 He believed that world peace could only be secured by a collaborative effort between Britain, the US and Russia.
-In a speech in March 1943, he proposed a “Council of Europe” to manage Europe after the war with states and federations forming it with their own chosen representatives:
+In a speech in March 1943, he proposed a “Council of Europe” after the war to manage Europe with a series of states and federations formed from their own chosen representatives:

-This is key: at this stage, Churchill believed that the United Kingdom and the United States should play an active overseeing role in the new European order and that the UK should be in a controlling position, all while respecting the autonomy of Europe.
+This is key: at this stage, Churchill believed that the United Kingdom and the United States should play an active overseeing role in the new European order and that the UK should be in an integral position, all while respecting the autonomy of European states.

 “If we are to form a United States of Europe or whatever name it may take, we must begin now.
 In these present days, we dwell strangely and precariously under the shield, and I even say protection, of the atomic bomb.

 “There is no reason why a regional organisation of Europe should in any way conflict with the world organisation of the United Nations.
 On the contrary, I believe that the larger synthesis can only survive if it is founded upon broad natural groupings.
 There is already a natural grouping in the Western Hemisphere.